 After you open Instagram Stories or Reels and take a photo or video (or upload one from your camera roll), swipe up.
 You will see the display of stickers that Instagram offers for their Stories.
 Click the “Music” sticker.

 Next, start searching for your music in their search bar.
 Click on the song you’re looking for and it will open as an overlay on your Story or Reel.
 Tap on the sticker itself to change it.
 There are multiple options – some are cover art/song title display options, and others are font options for the lyrics (our favorite option)!

 Note: With the 2021 Instagram roll-out of the Music sticker globally, there have been a lot of issues.
 Business accounts may only be able to access a small amount of royalty-free music (this comes from Facebook’s sound library).
-Good news is that there is an easy fix to this!
+The good news is that there is an easy fix to this!
 Switch your account from a Business account to a Creator account and BOOM, problem solved!
-(Plus you still get things like insights so there is not much of a difference).
+(Plus, you still get things like insights so there is not much of a difference).

 Want to get in control of your Marketing, Publicity, and Brand?
 We have some downloads to help!
 And they are free